driver-oss/driver-core/README.md

         $ sbt publish-local

-3. TODO: Release new version of core:
+3. Release new version of core:

         $ sbt release